kitamoto-lab/digital-typhoon/README.md

 ## Software

 [pyphoon2](https://github.com/kitamoto-lab/pyphoon2) is a machine-learning library for the Digital Typhoon Dataset.
+The documentation of the library is available at [pyphoon2’s documentation at readthedocs](https://pyphoon2.readthedocs.io/en/latest/).

 ## Model